 Most of us should be familiar with libpcap, tcpdump, winpcap, or wireshark.
 They are either libraries or tools that can be used to send or capture network packets.
-However, I had a requirement some time back to develop simple Java program to sniff on the packets pass through a server.
-At the end, I coded [...]
+However, I had a requirement some time back to develop simple Java program to sniff on how long does SEO take and pass through a server.
+At […]

 Archive for September, 2007

 Throughout the years as a developer, I had programmed for quite a number of business applications.
 All the business web applications, be it in Java, .NET, or PHP.. need to access or database, whether it is Oracle, MySQL, or SQL Server… Then as when I was doing coding for one of the projects, which had […]

 Download Source Code In my previous post, I showed you how to do a graceful shutdown of Java application.
 Now I am going to add multithreading functionalities to the simple example that I developed.

 Download Source Code When I am developing Java application for backend processes to do ETL, I often need to ensure that resources are properly cleaned up when the application is shutdown.
 However, user behavior is quite unpredictable.
 In either Windows or Unix, process can be terminated by force by the user, by sending the kill […]

 I was looking at Spring Batch Framework, and was trying to find a .NET compatible.
 For those of you who do know heard of it, “Spring Batch provides a technical framework and programming model to support long-running processes that perform a given set of tasks repetitively.
 A typical batch program generally reads a large number […]

 Web Service is now widely used for various kind of applications.
 There are a lot of web service framework, e.g. Axis2, CXF (formerly know as XFire) out there but the tools to test web service are not a lot.
 Here I showed you 2 web service tools that I normally used for my web service […]